 - Activities: Grace offers exclusive Bespoke Experiences that center on wellness, wine, photography, culture, and caldera cruises.
 Additionally, their dedicated team of concierges can arrange private helicopter tours, island excursions, dive tours, and much more.

 - Other Facilities: Chapel, boutique, wedding, and event spaces.

 Grace Hotel Santorini – Food and Drink

-- Restaurant: Santoro is Grace’s signature restaurant.
-Winner of Greece’s prestigious Golden Cup Award, Santoro is open all day for breakfast, lunch, and dinner in the main restaurant, and for snacks and cocktails at their pool bar.
-The menu features inspired Mediterranean flavors, which can all be customized to suit each guest’s palate.
+- Restaurant: Varoulko is Grace’s signature restaurant; the chef, Lefteris Lazarou, was the first in Greece to earn a Michelin star.
+Offering exquisite sea-view dining, Varoulko is open all day for breakfast, lunch, and dinner in the main restaurant, and for snacks and cocktails at their pool bar.
+The menu features inspired Mediterranean flavors with a focus on seafood (though meat, vegetarian, and vegan options are possible).
 The atmosphere during lunch or at the pool bar is casual, while dinner service is an elegant fine dining experience.
-The restaurant is open to the public, so it is best to make reservations to get a table with the best view, especially if traveling during the high season.
-Lunch is served until 6:30 p.m., and dinner is served until 11:00 p.m. • $$$$.
+The restaurant is open to the public, so reservations are highly recommended.
+Lunch is served until 6:00 p.m., and dinner is served until 11:00 p.m. • $$$$.

 - Room Service: Available 24 hours.

 - Room Types: Deluxe Room • Deluxe Room with Plunge Pool • Junior Suite • Junior Suite with Plunge Pool • Honeymoon Suite • Superior Suite • VIP Suite • Grace Suite • The Villa

 - Smoking Rooms: The hotel does not allow smoking in any of their room categories.
 It is allowed on the private outdoor terraces and in the outdoor common areas.